lmapii/practical-zephyr/04_practice/readme.md

 #### Macrobatics: Resolving device objects with `DEVICE_DT_GET`

 Before resolving macros manually, it is always worth looking into the documentation.
-We have two nexted macros, so it makes sense to check the inner `DT_GPIO_CTLR_BY_IDX` first.
+We have two nested macros, so it makes sense to check the inner `DT_GPIO_CTLR_BY_IDX` first.
 The API documentation claims, that it can be used to
 "_get the node identifier for the controller phandle from a gpio phandle-array property_".
-For the assignment `gpios = <&gpio0 13 GPIO_ACTIVE_LOW>;` in our LED node, we'd thus expect to get the node identifer for the phandle `&gpio0`.
+For the assignment `gpios = <&gpio0 13 GPIO_ACTIVE_LOW>;` in our LED node, we'd thus expect to get the node identifier for the phandle `&gpio0`.

 Let's have a look at the macro and its expansion: